Academic Advising and Support

 Advising for First-Year Students

-Each entering first-year student is assigned a first-year advisor.
-The advisor answers questions and helps new students prepare for the academic year.
-As the year progresses, the first-year advisor provides ongoing support to students in their academic, social, and personal development through a combination of individual meetings, skill-building workshops, and social events.
-In concert with faculty advisors, the first-year advisor helps students develop the habits of mind that contribute to success in the Plan process, providing structured opportunities to reflect upon and synthesize the various aspects of their academic experiences.
+Each entering first-year student also has access to a first-year counselor.
+The counselor answers questions and helps new students prepare for the academic year.
+As the year progresses, the first-year counselor is available to offer ongoing support to students in their academic, social, and personal development through a combination of individual meetings, skill-building workshops, and social events.
+In concert with faculty advisors, the first-year counselor helps students develop the habits of mind that contribute to success in the Plan process, providing structured opportunities to reflect upon and synthesize the various aspects of their Bennington experiences.

 Peer Writing Tutors